p-ranav/indicators/README.md

 # Smooth Block Progress Bar

 Are you in need of a smooth block progress bar using [unicode block elements](https://en.wikipedia.org/wiki/Block_Elements)?
 Use `BlockProgressBar` instead of `ProgressBar`.

-`BlockProgressBar` uses unicode block elements that achieve a smooth progress bar experience
+Thanks to [this blog post](https://mike42.me/blog/2018-06-make-better-cli-progress-bars-with-unicode-block-characters) for making this an easy addition to the library.

 <p align="center">
   <img height="70" src="img/block_progress_bar.gif"/>
 </p>

-`BlockProgressBar` is slighly less configurable compared to `ProgressBar` but you can still set the prefix text, postfix text, color etc.

 ```cpp
   indicators::BlockProgressBar bar;